mercari/gaurun/SPEC.md

 ### GET /config/app

-Returns the current configuration for Gaurun.
+Returns the current configuration string for Gaurun.